Homotopy finiteness of some DG categories from algebraic geometry: Introduction

 \section{Introduction}

+According to one of the approaches to noncommutative algebraic geometry, a non-commutative space is treated as a triangulated DG (or $A_{\infty}$-) category which admits a single generator \cite{KS, Or}.

+By a theorem of Bondal and Van den Bergh \cite[Theorem 3.1.1]{BvdB} and by the results of Keller \cite{Ke}, for any separated scheme $X$ of finite type over a field $\mk,$ there is a DG $\mk$-algebra $A,$ defined up to a Morita equivalence, such that $D(\QCoh X)\simeq D(A).$ Here $D(A)$ is the derived category of (right) DG $A$-modules.
+This equivalence identifies the subcategories of perfect complexes (which are exactly the compact objects): $D_{perf}(X)\simeq D_{perf}(A).$ Let us denote by $\Perf(X)$ the DG enhancement (see \cite{BK}) of the triangulated category $D_{perf}(X).$ The DG category $\Perf(X)$ is treated as a non-commutative space associated with $X.$

-Let $X$ be a separated scheme of finite type over a field.
-One can associate to it a small DG category $\Perf(X)$ of perfect complexes.
-Recall the notions of smoothness and properness for DG categories.
+We recall the notions of smoothness and properness for DG categories.

-\begin{defi}1) A small DG category $\cC$ over $k$ is smooth if the diagonal $\cC$-bimodule is perfect.
+\begin{defi}\cite{KS} 1) A small DG category $\cC$ over $\mk$ is smooth if the diagonal $\cC\mhyphen\cC$-bimodule is perfect.

-2) $\cC$ is called proper if for $X,Y\in\cC$ the complex $\Hom(X,Y)$ is perfect over $k.$\end{defi}
+2) $\cC$ is called proper if for $X,Y\in\cC$ the complex $\cC(X,Y)$ is perfect over $\mk.$\end{defi}

-It is well known that $X$ is smooth (resp. proper) if and only if the DG category $\Perf(X)$ is smooth (resp. proper).
-Hence, we see that these basic geometric properties of $X$ are reflected by the DG category $\Perf(X).$
+It is known (\cite[Proposition 3.30]{Or}, \cite[Proposition 3.13]{L}) that $X$ is smooth (resp. proper) if and only if the DG category $\Perf(X)$ is smooth (resp. proper).
+Hence, these basic geometric properties of $X$ are reflected by the DG category $\Perf(X).$

-The situation is quite different for the larger DG category $D^b_{coh}(X)$ - an enhancement of the derived category of coherent sheaves.
-The following result was proved by Lunts.
+In this paper we will be interested in the larger DG category $D^b_{coh}(X)\supset\Perf(X)$ --- an enhancement of the derived category of coherent sheaves.
+For this category the situation is quite different.
+Namely, the following theorem has been proven by V.~Lunts.

-\begin{theo}(\cite{L}) Let $X$ be a separated scheme of finite type over a perfect field $k.$ Then the DG category $D^b_{coh}(X)$ is smooth.\end{theo}
+\begin{theo}\cite[Theorem 6.3]{L} Let $X$ be a separated scheme of finite type over a perfect field $\mk.$ Then the DG category $D^b_{coh}(X)$ is smooth.\end{theo}

-It is quite surprising: the scheme $X$ may have arbitrary singularities and even be non-reduced, but the DG category $D^b_{coh}(X)$ is always smooth.
+It is quite surprising: the scheme $X$ can have arbitrary singularities and even be non-reduced, but the DG category $D^b_{coh}(X)$ is always smooth.

-However, the class of smooth DG categories is quite large and contains some "strange" examples.
-For example, any (infinite) localization of $k[t]$ is a smooth DG algebra.
+The class of smooth DG categories contains some "large" examples.
+For example, the field of rational functions $\mk(x_1,\dots,x_n)$ is a smooth DG algebra.
+It is natural to try to impose some conditions on a smooth DG category to be of finite type in an appropriate sense.